 What is sciatic pain?

 When sciatic nerves are compressed, then sciatic pain starts.
 Sciatic pain starts for different reasons.
 When you sit on a soft surface, you bend your back forward.
-As a result lumbar vertebra also cures forward, than it causes the displacement of vertebrae discs due to pressure.
+As a result lumbar vertebra also cures forward, causing the displacement of vertebrae discs due to pressure.

-If you are sitting continuously on your buttock, it causes the tightening of muscles, than severe pain starts.
+If you are sitting continuously on your buttocks, it causes the tightening of muscles, then severe pain starts.
 If the Couch is not in the right position or too soft, or if it is not perfect for your height, it causes sciatica pain.

 You Can Also Check these Articles: